 The A321 features an identical flightdeck to the smaller A319 and A320, and has the same type rating as those aircraft.

 More than 100 operators have the A321 in service.
-American Airlines has the largest A321 fleet, with over 220 airliners; China Southern Airlines has 116.
+American Airlines has the largest A321 fleet, followed by China Southern Airlines.

 The two original models were the A321-100 and the A321-200, an extended range version of the -100.

 The -200 has higher thrust engines and an additional fuel tank, resulting in an increase in range by 350 nautical miles.
 Externally, the two models are the same.
 Original models were referred to as A321ceo (Current Engine Option).

 ||AtlasJet Airbus A321

 ||Scandinavian Airlines Airbus A321-200

 Airbus A321neo-LR first flight on January 31, 2018 (Photo courtesy of Airbus)

 Newer versions include the A321neo (New Engine Option) and the A321LR (Long Range), and feature "sharklets" on the wing tips to improve performance.
 Some later model A321ceo aircraft also feature sharklets.

 On the A321neo, Airbus expanded seating capacity with optimized use of cabin space, increased exit limits and a new cabin door configuration.
 This “Cabin-Flex” option increased the jetliner’s maximum capacity to 244 seats, while still providing high levels of passenger comfort.

 The A321LR variant provides extended range for the A320neo Family’s longest fuselage version, able to fly routes of up to 4,000 nm with 206 passengers by utilizing extra fuel in three Additional Centre Tanks (ACTs).